Google News: EU copyright and database right

 In May 2011 the ruling was upheld in appeal after Google reiterated most legal defences from the first grade plus some new ones, which the Court rejected based on the Infopaq ruling and others.
 In July 2011, Copiepress publications were restored on Google News after they requested so and renounced any complaint based on the judgement.

-Nevertheless, in a 2017 briefing on the ancillary copyright for press publishers paid by the European Commission, Prof. Höppner thought the sui generis database right was not violated by most platforms on the basis that the "substantial part" criterion may be too high a bar after C-444/02 Fixtures Marketing v.
+Nevertheless, in a 2017 briefing on the ancillary copyright for press publishers paid by the European Commission, Prof. Höppner thought the database right was not violated by most platforms on the basis that the "substantial part" criterion may be too high a bar after the 2002 decision in Fixtures Marketing v.
 OPAP and that no publisher was known to have won a case with it.

-Publisher right
+Compensation for disseminating access to news

+The 2019 Directive on Copyright in the Digital Single Market requires Google News to license content from news sites.
+As of June 2023, Google had reached copyright licensing agreements with 1,500 publications in order to come into compliance with the Directive.

-Some Europe-based news outlets have asked their governments to consider making Google pay to host links.
-In Germany, their lobbying lead the introduction of the ancillary copyright for press publishers in 2013.
+Lobbying by Europe-based news outlets goes back to at least the 2010s.
+In Germany, their lobbying led to the introduction of the ancillary copyright for press publishers in 2013.
 In October 2014, a group of German publishers granted Google a license to use snippets of their publications gratis; the group had first claimed that such snippets were illegal, and then complained when they were removed by Google.
 In December 2014, Google announced it would be shutting down the Google News service in Spain.
-A new law in Spain, lobbied for by the Spanish newspaper publishers' association AEDE, would require that news aggregators would have to pay news services for the right to use snippets of their stories on Google News.
+A new law in Spain, lobbied for by the Spanish newspaper publishers' association AEDE, required for news aggregators to pay news services for the right to use snippets of their stories on Google News.
 Google chose to shut down their service and remove all links to Spain-based news sites from international versions of the site.

-The attempt at establishing a publisher right on press publications was then repeated at EU level with the Directive on Copyright in the Digital Single Market.

-Other geographies

-Newspapers representing more than 90 percent of the market in Brazil opted out of having their links appear in Google News according to reports, resulting in only a "negligible" drop in traffic.

-Google in June 2020 announced that it will begin paying news publishers that are located in Brazil, Germany, and Australia.
-Some of the partners for Google's new program include luminaries as Schwartz Media (Australia), Solstice Media, The Conversation, and Der Spiegel (Germany).
+The Spanish version reopened in 2022, after Spain transposed the 2019 European Union copyright rule into national law, enabling media outlets to negotiate with tech companies rather than imposing a mandatory fee system.